orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 ```

 Now, whenever you create a new model which uses `CreatesApiKey` trait, Eloquent will automatically call `initializeCreatesApiKey()` method and assign `api_key` attribute.
-`initialize` trait methods are useful when you want to generate and assign some value to an attribute when model gets instantiated,
+Initializer trait methods are useful when you want to generate and assign some value to an attribute only when model gets instantiated,
 and value of that attribute doesn't need to depend on another model attribute.